unkcs/gtav-sourcecode-build-guide/README.md

 #### Game crashes if you open "Keybinds" Menu in *BankRelease* or *Debug* Builds
   - It's because the game tries to load a missing debug keyboard layout file
     - This can probably be fixed by just editing some lines in the source code.

+#### When you load the Save, all of your money will be wiped to zero
+  - There is a code that does this, i dont know which but i think its because we are in Debug or BankRelease
+     - You can just use money hacks to bring your old money.

 # Final Thoughts